-- a.
-No later than six (6) months after the Arbitration Management Conference, attorneys representing the parties, or the claimant in proper and the attorneys representing the respondents shall conduct a mandatory settlement meeting.
+a.
+No later than six (6) months after the Arbitration Management Conference, attorneys representing the parties, or the claimant in pro per and the attorneys representing the respondents shall conduct a mandatory settlement meeting.
 Represented parties are not required to attend, but if they choose not to do so, either their attorneys must be fully authorized to settle the matter, or the parties not present must be immediately available by phone for consultation with their attorneys while the meeting is in progress.
 The Parties shall jointly agree on the form these settlement discussions shall take, which may include a conference by telephone, a video-conference, an in-person meeting or any other format they shall agree upon.
 This Rule does not require that a neutral third party oversee the mandatory settlement meeting; nor does it preclude the presence of such a person.
 The Neutral Arbitrator shall not take part in the mandatory settlement meeting.
-Within five (5) days after the mandatory settlement Meeting Form and serve a copy on the Independent Administrator to confirm that the meeting occurred.
-If the Parties have settled the claim, they shall give notice as required in Rule 40. - b.
+Within five (5) days after the mandatory settlement meeting, the Parties and their counsel shall sign the Mandatory Settlement Meeting Form and serve a copy on the Independent Administrator to confirm that the meeting occurred.
+If the Parties have settled the claim, they shall give notice as required in Rule 40.

+- b.
 This Rule sets a deadline for the Parties to conduct a mandatory settlement meeting.
 The Parties are encouraged to engage in settlement discussions at an earlier date. - c.
 Section 998 of the California Code of Civil Procedure (Offers by a Party to Compromise) applies to arbitrations conducted under these Rules.